By Jason Watson, CPA

 If you are financially in trouble, and a creditor wants to take your assets, your multi-member LLC and its assets might be safe.
 Instead of taking the LLC directly, a court can issue a Charging Order which allows the creditor to receive any distributions from the LLC.
 The theory is quite simple- if you are in business with another person, and that person has financial trouble, why should it be your problem?
 Your only problem should be where to send the profit distribution check for that person’s distributive share.

 A Charging Order puts the creditor in line for any financial rights that the debtor has, but does not convey any management rights.
 Therefor the creditor cannot order the LLC to make a distribution.
 However, many states have allowed the creditor holding the Charging Order to foreclose on the membership interest of the debtor.
 Yuck.
 This is done under the auspice that the debtor will not be able to re-pay his obligation.
 So now the creditor is the permanent owner of the financial rights of the debtor’s portion of the LLC, but the creditor still does not own any member interest in the LLC.
-This results in the debtor owning a portion of an LLC that he will never receive any money from since his financial rights are gone.
+This results in the debtor owning a portion of an LLC that he will never receive any money from since his financial rights are now in the hands of the creditor.

 It doesn’t stop there.
 Some states and certain courts can also assign the full interest (ownership and financial) to the creditor.
 This create a big mess for the other members of the LLC who suddenly need to scrape up enough money to pay off the creditor so as to not be tethered to them as a co-owner.